 Congratulations to Rob Howell for designing beautiful costumes and an art deco set that seemed to radiate from and swirl round our central character.
 He also neatly accommodated doors left right and dead centre for the French farce elements of the play.

 I loved this production of Present Laughter with Andrew Scott.
 I recommend you do all you can to get a ticket and if you can’t, then watch the film of a live show later in the year in the cinema.

 Present Laughter runs at The Old Vic until 10 August 2019.
-For details of cinema screenings of the film of the live show go to NT Live
+For details of cinema screenings in January and February 2020 of a recording of the live show go to NT Live

 Lesley Sharp and David Morrissey provide laughter and emotion in Jack Thorne’s family drama